 Southwest Monsoon To Affect PH Weather Condition, PAGASA Says

-The state weather bureau PAGASA said that the southwest monsoon would bring rains over some parts of the Philippines.
+The state weather bureau PAGASA reported that the southwest monsoon was expected bring rains over some parts of the country.

-On Saturday (June 13, 2020), the Philippine Atmospheric, Geophysical and Astronomical Services Administration released the latest weather updates in the country.
-The southwest monsoon would affect the country’s weather condition particularly over the western section of Luzon.
+On Thursday (July 26, 2018), the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) released the latest weather update in the country.

-What can you say about the recent weather update?
+What can you say about this?
 Just feel free to leave your comments and reactions to this article.